- Map & Itinerary

 - Trek briefing

-- 3 night’s hostel accommodation in Llanberis, Snowdonia and Fort William, Scotland (dorm share basis)
+- 3 night’s hotel accommodation in Llanberis, Snowdonia and Fort Kilmarnock, Scotland (twin share basis)

 - Qualified & Experienced Mountain Leader/s for 6 peaks

 - Professional group management

 - Minibus and fuel

 - Snacks, water and hot drinks during your challenge